okta/workflows-templates/workflows/remote_sync/readme.md

 This integration uses Okta Group membership to identify the users to be synced.
 Adding a user to the group initiates the user creation in the remote system.
 Removing a user from the group deletes the user from the remote system.

 In this sample, the user's name, address, and email are synced to the remote system.
 The flows can be modified to change attribute sync requirements.
-The implementation uses a modular approach that splits the downstream CRUD operations into child flows to facilitate adaptation to complex environments.
+The implementation uses a modular approach that splits the downstream CRUD operations into helper flows to facilitate adaptation to complex environments.

 ## Prerequisites